 Fajin – Explosive Energy

 At many points in the form you pull the ball tight into your stomach which forces you to breathe low and in towards the back.
 This teaches the breathing needed for explosive fajin energy.
 During the form you also pull the ball tight against you and issue into the ball sending it away from your body to train fa jin in a tightly controlled repetitive way.
+Aside from explosive energy, by building and retaining energy the body can redirect it to promote health.
+The tai chi ball set is up there with learning microcosmic orbit meditation as one of the top ways to build energy in the body.

 Modern Rebirth of the Tai Chi Ball Set